What Is the Best TRT Protocol?

 Functioning as a binding agent for testosterone, SHBG diminishes its bloodstream availability and aids in transporting sex hormones.
 Consequently, lower SHBG levels can influence how testosterone is metabolised.

-Insulin sensitivity and liver health play significant roles in SHBG level regulation.
+Insulin sensitivity and liver health play significant roles in regulating SHBG levels.

-Drinking too much alcohol has been shown to increase SHBG levels, but these levels decrease when you reduce the alcohol intake.
+Drinking too much alcohol has been shown to increase SHBG levels, but these levels decrease when you reduce your alcohol intake.

 Therefore, making lifestyle changes can help with SHBG-related issues.